 (2) (a) Subsection (4) of section 1 of article V of the state constitution provides that initiated and referred measures shall take effect from and after the official declaration of the vote thereon by the proclamation of the Governor.
 The measure enacting article XXVIII of the state constitution takes effect upon proclamation of the vote by the Governor.
 The Governor's proclamation was issued on December 20, 2002.
-However, section 13 of the measure enacting article XXVIII of the state constitution provides that the effective date of article XXVIII is December 6, 2002.
+However, section 13 of the measure enacting article XXVIII of the state constitution takes of the take of the state constitution provides that the effective date of article XXVIII is December 6, 2002.